mmikowski/powercss/README.md

 ```

-Here the **cascade** level value will "win" and the CSS generator
-will use 'green' instead of any **global** or **built-in** value.
+Here the **cascade** level value will "win" and the CSS generator will use 'green' instead of any **global** or **built-in** value.
 And so on.
-If the value is still undefined at the end of the scope chain,
-a warning is issued and the property (`background`, in this case) is skipped.
+If the value is still undefined at the end of the scope chain, a warning is issued and the property (`background`, in this case) is skipped.

-An astute reader will notice that a **vsheet** can be used across many
-**cascades** which is a powerful capability.
-However, do keep this in
-in mind when setting **mixin maps** at the **vsheet** level.
+An astute reader will notice that a **vsheet** can be used across many **cascades** which is a powerful capability.
+However, do keep this in in mind when setting **mixin maps** at the **vsheet** level.

 ### Literal values
 Literal values are just that: a string we want to use as-is.
-Simply wrap any
-string in an array to have it read as a literal, as illustrated below:
+Simply wrap any string in an array to have it read as a literal, as shown below:

 ```js
   rule_map : { _background_ : [ 'blue' ], ... }
 ```

 We use an array wrapper to identify literals instead of symbol names.
 This makes our code very compressor friendly.

 ### Alternate values
-Sometimes we want to provide alternate rules for a style so that
-our code will work across multiple browsers.
-In this case, we can
-wrap all alternate values in an object with an `_alt_list_` property.
+Sometimes we want to provide alternate rules for a style so that our code will work across multiple browsers.
+In this case, we can wrap all alternate values in an object with an `_alt_list_` property.

 ```js
   { _selector_str_ : 'body',